Kamehameha IV

 Kamehameha IV (Alekanetero ʻIolani Kalanikualiholiho Maka o ʻIouli Kūnuiākea o Kūkāʻilimoku; anglicized as Alexander Liholiho) (February 9, 1834 – November 30, 1863), reigned as the fourth monarch of Hawaii under the title Ke Aliʻi o ko Hawaiʻi Pae ʻAina of the Kingdom of Hawaii from January 11, 1855, to November 30, 1863.

 Early life

 Alexander was born on February 9, 1834, in Honolulu on the island of Oʻahu.
-His father was High Chief Mataio Kekūanāoʻa, Royal Governor of Oʻahu.
+His father was High Chief Mataio Kekūanaōʻa, Royal Governor of Oʻahu.
 His mother was Princess Elizabeth Kīnaʻu the Kuhina Nui or Prime Minister of the Kingdom.
 He was the grandson of Kamehameha I, first monarch of all the islands.
 Alexander had three older brothers, David Kamehameha, Moses Kekūāiwa and Lot Kapuāiwa, and a younger sister, Victoria Kamāmalu.

 As a toddler, Alexander was adopted by his uncle, King Kamehameha III who decreed Alexander heir to the throne and raised him as the crown prince.

 His name 'Iolani means "hawk of heaven", or "royal hawk".